[UPDATED June 2014]

 Actions That You Can Take

 - Add your voice to those assuring Gao Zhisheng that he is not forgotten.
 Send him a card with a message of solidarity and support.
-Global "forever" stamps cost $1.10, as of April 2013.
+Use a Global "forever" stamp, which costs $1.15 as of June 2014.

 P.O.
 Box 15, Sub-box 16